Neil Mandt: Television and film

-Mandt spent the rest of the 1990s directing two movies The Million Dollar Kid and Arthur's Quest before returning to television.
-Mandt then worked for NBC as a producer for its coverage of the 2000 Summer Olympics; his work earned him an Emmy Award from the National Academy of Television Arts and Sciences.
+Born in Czechoslovakia, Mandt moved to Los Angeles in the late 1980s and spent the 1990s directing three movies "Hijacking Hollywood", The Million Dollar Kid and Arthur's Quest before returning to television.
+Mandt then worked for NBC as a producer for its coverage of the 2000 Summer Olympics.
 The following spring Mandt partnered with his brother Michael Mandt, creating Mandt Bros.
 Productions.
 Within weeks of creating the company the two sold two different series to ESPN; Reel Classics Uncut and the network's first reality show Beg, Borrow & Deal.

 In 2003 the Mandt Brothers created the ESPN show "Jim Rome is Burning" starring sports radio superstar Jim Rome; in 2004 they created the series "My Crazy Life" for E!
 Entertainment Television and in 2007 they created Destination Truth for the Sci Fi Channel.

 In 2006 Mandt returned to feature films when he wrote, directed, produced and starred in the indie flick, Last Stop for Paul.
 It won a top award, Best Picture or Best Screenplay, at 50 plus festivals it screened at in 2006 and 2007.
 Mandt created a separate internet version of the movie as a series of webisodes housed on the film's website www.laststopforpaul.com as well as Revver and Ifilm.
 Last Stop for Paul was released theatrically in North America on March 3 of 2008, making it the first internet web series ever to go from the web to the theaters.

-In 2007 Mandt produced and directed the web series Tim’s Dates, which went on to be nominated for a Daytime Emmy Award.
+In 2007 Mandt produced and directed the web series Tim’s Dates.

 In 2009 Mandt and his brother Michael created the television show Sports Jobs with Junior Seau for the Versus Network.
 Ten episodes of season one were produced and aired in 2009 and 2010, each following Seau performing a variety of behind the scenes sports jobs.

 In 2010 Mandt wrote, directed, produced and starred in a TV series for Showtime called Next Stop for Charlie, which was based on his feature film Last Stop for Paul.
 Later that same year Mandt sold the TV series Ice Brigade, a docu-soap about an ice sculpting company to the Food Network and also an all encompassing car show to Speed Channel.
 The Car Show, as it's called, stars Adam Carolla, Dan Neil, Matt Farah and John Salley and premiered in the summer of 2011 on Speed.